A Taste of Vicenza: Discovering Authentic Veneto Cuisine

-Another agrodolce meat dish enjoyed in Siciliy is coniglio alla Siciliana.
-To prepare the dish, first, a soffrito of onions, carrots, and celery is made.
+Another agrodolce meat dish enjoyed in Siciliy is Coniglio alla Siciliana.
+First, a soffrito of onions, carrots, and celery is made to prepare the dish.
 Then, the rabbit is salted and slowly cooked with soffrito, capers, wine, sugar, vinegar, pine nuts, and raisins.

-Known as farsumagru in Sicilian dialect or falsomagro in traditional Italian, this is a hearty meat dish.
+This is a hearty meat dish known as farsumagru in the Sicilian dialect or falsomagro in traditional Italian.
 The name means fake lean; the dish looks lean from the outside yet is filled with quite the riches.
 Farusmagru is a meat roll stuffed with hard-boiled eggs, cheese, prosciutto, and peas.
-The meat roll is baked, then served on a platter.
-While baking, farsumagru releases flavor-packed juices, which are served over pasta for the first course.
+The meat roll is baked and then served on a platter.
+While baking, farsumagru releases flavor-packed juices served over pasta for the first course.

 Famous and adored the world over, cannoli is easily the most iconic dessert of Sicily.
 Traditionally, a connolo is a rolled, tube-shaped fried dough filled with fresh ricotta and decorated with candied orange peel.
 Other variations incorporate crushed pistachios, chocolate, and other candied fruits.

 The iconic Sicilian dessert speaks to the multicultural heritage of the island.
-The name cassata comes from the Arabic word quas’at, which is the cylinder-shaped metal mold used to make casseroles and cakes.
+The name cassata comes from the Arabic word quas’at, the cylinder-shaped metal mold used to make casseroles and cakes.
 During the Norman period, the nuns of the Martorana convent in Palermo developed marzipan from a mixture of almond flour and sugar.
 In contrast, the Spaniards brought sponge cake and chocolate to the island.
-Though the opulent and stunning cassata Siciliana adored today became a true masterpiece during the Baroque period.
+The lavish and exquisite cassata Siciliana, as adored today, evolved into a true masterpiece during the Baroque period.

 Also, keep an eye out for Casatelle of Sant’Agata prepared in Catania for its patron saint.
 Known as minnuzze ri Sant’Ajita in dialect, these sponge cake, ricotta, and chocolate desserts are covered in marzipan and topped with a candied cherry.
 They’re meant to resemble the breasts of Sant’Agata, which were amputated during martyrdom.

 Prominent in eastern Sicily, granita is the ideal dessert to enjoy under the hot Sicilian sun.
 The Arabs introduced this cool “flavored snow” dessert.
 Supposedly, ice was historically cut from the tops of mountains and brought down to the villages to be crushed and flavored for granita.
-Today, a plethora of granita flavors exist in eastern Sicily, such as lemon, coffee, watermelon, almond, peach, strawberry, prickly pear, and more.
-Sicilian granita is not so much a slushy but rather a dense and creamy treat that can also accompany brioche for breakfast.
+Today, many granita flavors exist in eastern Sicily, such as lemon, coffee, watermelon, almond, peach, strawberry, prickly pear, and more.
+Sicilian granita is not a slushy but a dense and creamy treat accompanying brioche for breakfast.

 These marzipan sweets prominent in Palermo and Messina are true works of art.
-Frutta martorana originated in the Martorana monastery in Palermo, where nuns would decorate the barren trees in the courtyard with fruit-shaped marzipan sweets to impress visiting archbishops.
-Eventually, the nuns began to sell the frutta martorana, and they became a great source of income for the church.
+Frutta Martorana originated in the Martorana monastery in Palermo, where nuns would decorate the barren trees in the courtyard with fruit-shaped marzipan sweets to impress visiting archbishops.
+Eventually, the nuns began to sell the frutta Martorana, which became a great income source for the church.
 This specialty is especially prevalent in Sicilian pastry shops on All Saints’ Day.

 Zeppole di riso are tasty fried rice pancakes initially served in the 16th century by the nuns of the Benedictine Monastery in Catania.
-The zeppole dough is made from a mixture of rice, milk, and orange zest.
-After being fried, the zeppole di riso is garnished with orange honey and icing sugar for a unique sweet taste of Sicilian cuisine.
+The zeppole dough is made from rice, milk, and orange zest.
+After being fried, the zeppole di riso is garnished with orange honey and icing sugar for Sicilian cuisine’s unique, sweet taste.